 By midterm of the second semester, students must submit a completed Physical Examination Form (see appendix) and a completed New Applicant Immunization Record which includes documentation of immunizations and a two-step TB test.
 Protective immunizations and TB testing are updated annually and/or as needed and the results maintained in the student file.
-Information from the physical and immunization record shall be made available to internship personnel upon request of the agency.
+Information from the physical and immunization record shall be available to internship personnel upon agency request.
 Changes in health status, such as surgery, illness, injury, or pregnancy should be reported to the instructor.